Secure Your Website: Implementing reCAPTCHA on Contact Forms

 To write this article, I referred to my ChatGPT chat log as a source of journal notes.

-WooCommerce Website Fix for a New Client
+Case Study: Fixing a WooCommerce Website for a New Client

 I met Steven at his store on Bloomfield Avenue in Northern New Jersey.
 After I gave him my business card he told me his website needs help.
 The checkout wasn’t working, and users couldn’t even add products to their cart.
 This was how the previous web development vendor left things before their arrangement ended.